-The IASB and IFRIC have issued the following relevant standards and interpretations with effective dates as noted below
+The IASB and IFRIC have issued the following relevant standards and interpretations with effective dates as noted below:

-Standard Key Requirements Effective date (for annual periods beginning on or after) IFRS 17 'Insurance contracts' as amended in June 2020 by amendments to 'IFRS 17, Insurance Contract The standard establishes principles for the recognition, measurement, presentation and disclosure of insurance contracts issued.
-No impact is expected on the results of the Group.
-1 January 2023 Amendments to IAS 1 Presentation of Liabilities as Current or Non-current The standard clarifies how conditions with which an entity must comply within twelve months after the reporting period affect the classification of a liability.
-1 January 2024 Amendments to IAS 1 Presentation of Financial Statements and IFRS Practice Statement 2: Disclosure of Accounting Policies The standard makes it clear that accounting policies governing material balances are not necessarily themselves material.
-Therefore the quantity of accounting policy disclosures may reduce.
-1 January 2023 Amendments to IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors: Definition of Accounting Estimates The standard introduces a new definition for accounting estimates.
-No impact is expected on the results of the Group.
-1 January 2023 Amendments to IAS 12 Deferred Tax related to Assets and Liabilities arising from a Single Transaction The standard clarifies how companies account for deferred tax on transactions such as leases and decommissioning obligations.
-1 January 2023 Amendments to IFRS 16 Lease Liability in a Sale and Leaseback The standard clarifies how a seller-lessee subsequently measures sale and leaseback transactions that satisfy the requirements in IFRS 15 to be accounted for as a sale.
-1 January 2024 Amendments to IAS 1 Non-Current Liabilities with Covenants The standard clarifies how conditions with which an entity must comply within twelve months after the reporting period affect the classification of a liability.
-1 January 2024
+Standard Key Requirements Effective date (for annual periods beginning on or after) Amendments to IAS 1 Presentation of Liabilities as Current or Non-current The amendments clarify how conditions with which an entity must comply within twelve months after the reporting period affect the classification of a liability.
+1 January 2024 Amendments to IFRS 16 Lease Liability in a Sale and Leaseback The amendments clarify how a seller-lessee subsequently measures sale and leaseback transactions that satisfy the requirements in IFRS 15 to be accounted for as a sale.
+1 January 2024 Amendments to IAS 1 Non-Current Liabilities with Covenants The amendment clarifies how conditions with which an entity must comply within twelve months after the reporting period affect the classification of a liability.
+1 January 2024 Amendments to IAS 21 The Effects of Changes in Foreign Exchange Rates The amendments clarify when a currency is exchangeable into another currency and how a company estimates a spot rate when a currency lacks exchangeability.
+1 January 2025